mag-/hdfs-cleanup/README.md

 hdfs-cleanup
 ============

-hdfs-cleanup script to delete files older than [duration] from hdfs directory ( default to /tmp )
+hdfs-cleanup solves the problem of cleaning up /tmp on hadoop in a multi-user environment script will delete files older than [mtime] hours (default 30 days) from hdfs directory (default /tmp)

 Usage
 =====